4fecta/4fecta.ca/_posts/how-i-got-cco-silver-without-solving-anything/2021-05-16-how-i-got-cco-silver-without-solving-anything.md

 It was only here that I decided it may be a good idea to reread the statement, and discovered that contrary to my belief that $$Q = 100\;000$$, the constraints actually had $$Q = 1\;000\;000$$!
 A quick 1 line fix to my `MQ` constant resolved the `WA` verdict, but replaced it with the ever so agonizing `TLE` instead.
 As there were only 30 minutes left at this point, I decided it would be futile to search for new solutions and settled with constant optimizing my square root log.
 I spammed around 20 different versions of the same code with different block sizes and with/without `pragma` optimizations, but none of them made it through the last batch.
 In the last 10 minutes I tried to cheese the time limit by handling numbers with small frequencies separately but that was to no avail either, and the timer hit 0 with only 11 points on problem 1, a problem I dedicated over 3 hours of contest time to.

+### Reflections

+Clearly, my strategy of tunnel visioning on problem 1 did not work out in my favour at all.
+Spending over 3 out of 4 hours of such an important contest for 11 points is something that would pain anyone to see, and I was quite sad over my mediocre day 1 performance.
+If there is one lesson to be learned out of my CCO experience this year, it would be to *read the constraints, and read them carefully*.
+Also, repeatedly submitting `WA` submissions or trying to fast-slow for over 30 minutes was just a waste of time, time that could have well been spent going for more partials on problem 3 or even a full solve on problem 2.
+Finally, it may have been wiser to try and optimize out the log factor from my code instead of spamming flimsy `pragma`s and cheeses, something that seems more than possible with 30 minutes in hindsight.
+Regardless, I could not redo what had already been done, and it was time to get well rested and prepare for day 2.

+## Day 2

+### Preparations

+My mindset going into day 2 was to mainly control the damage that had been done on day 1.
+My lousy day 1 performance had already eliminated any chances of going for gold, so it was time to work on securing that silver.
+I did a mock CCO contest the day before, just to practice waking up, getting into contest mindset, and not choking or getting stuck on any particular problem for too long.

+### P3.
+Loop Town

+This goes first since it was the problem I eliminated first.
+After reading all the problem statements right off the bat, problem 3 already seemed concerningly difficult.
+The best I could come up with was some 2-SAT approach based on clockwise or counterclockwise travel, but the dependencies and conditions simply did not work out.
+After fiddling with it for a bit longer, I decided that this was probably the killer problem of CCO 2021, and dropped it completely (of course, the first subtask being worth 12 points helped with that realization as well).
+Back to the other two.